Non-Ductile Concrete Structures

 What action is necessary?

-Buildings categorized as non-ductile reinforced concrete construction must undergo a structural analysis by a qualified individual.
+Buildings categorized as non-ductile reinforced concrete construction must undergo a structural analysis by a qualified design professional.
+The type of analysis that must be done is defined in the seismic ordinance and may be quite extensive, depending on the complexities of the building.
+Currently, guidelines are being developed to try to screen non-ductile concrete buildings to minimize the effort required to identify whether a building is seismically vulnerable.
 If the building does not meet the minimum earthquake standards specified by the ordinance, it must be either retrofitted to improve the lateral-force restraining system, or demolished.
-As required by the ordinance, both tenants and occupants of any non-ductile concrete building must be notified of the structure’s status.
+As required by the ordinance, tenants of any non-ductile concrete building must be notified of the structure’s status.
 Refer to your municipality’s ordinance for more information.

 How can non-ductile reinforced concrete buildings be retrofitted?

-Possible retrofitting techniques include the addition of appropriate shear walls, addition of steel moment-resisting frames, and several other types of structural intervention.
+Retrofitting non-ductile concrete buildings can be quite involved and disruptive.
+Possible retrofitting techniques include the addition of appropriately designed concrete shear walls, addition of steel braced frames, and several other types of structural intervention.
 It is recommended to seek expert advice in order to select the most practical and economical solution for each unique structure.

 What is the compliance timeline?

 Each municipality listed to the left has a unique timeline that specifies deadlines for assessment, tenant notification, and retrofit.
 See the links for more detail on the timeline for your municipality.

 *Photos on this page courtesy of NISEE Pacific Earthquake Engineering Research Center, Earthquake Engineering Online Archive, University of California, Berkeley